-The rubella vaccine is given as the combined measles, mumps, rubella (MMR) vaccine.
+The rubella vaccine protects against rubella, a disease caused by the rubella virus.
+It is also known as German measles.
+The rubella vaccine is given as the combined measles, mumps, and rubella (MMR) vaccine.

-- Children are routinely given two doses of the MMR vaccine.
-The first dose is given at 12 months and the second dose is given at 4-6 years of age.
-Children 4 - 12 years of age who also need protection against chickenpox (varicella) can get their second dose as the combined Measles, Mumps, Rubella and Varicella (MMRV) vaccine.
+- The MMR vaccine is given to children as a series of 2 doses.
+The first dose is given at 12 months, and the second dose is given at 4-6 years of age.
+Children 4 - 12 years of age who also need protection against chickenpox (varicella) can get their second dose as the combined Measles, Mumps, Rubella, and Varicella (MMRV) vaccine.

 - Older children and teens who have not been immunized should also get two doses of the MMR vaccine.
 While a single dose of rubella-containing vaccine is recommended for rubella protection, two doses of measles and mumps vaccines are required for protection against these diseases.

 - One dose of rubella-containing vaccine is recommended for adults born in 1957 or later who have not had rubella disease (for those who have had rubella disease, laboratory evidence of rubella immunity or laboratory-confirmed acute rubella infection is required).

 - Adults born before 1957 are assumed to have protection against rubella from natural infection.

 - Health care workers need one dose of rubella-containing vaccine (there is no age above which protection against rubella can be assumed for health care workers).

 Find information in different languages in the HealthLinkBC File: Measles, Mumps, Rubella (MMR) Vaccine.